top of page

 This guide is here to help you decide honestly, what rafting in Iceland is actually like, who it suits best, and when it might not be the right fit.

-What Rafting in Iceland is actually like
+What rafting in Iceland is actually like

 Most rafting trips in Iceland take place on glacial rivers.
 That means the water comes directly from melting ice caps, carrying fine volcanic sediment that gives it a powerful, grey-blue color.